AloofAli/MNIST-Digit-Classification/README.md

 5. **Saving the Model**:
    - After training, the model is saved using `joblib`, so it can be reused later without retraining.

-I learned the concepts of machine learning by working on this project and implemented it myself.
-It focuses on classification using the K-Nearest Neighbors (KNN) algorithm, and through this, I gained hands-on experience with key tasks such as data loading, preprocessing, model training, and evaluation.

 ## Requirements:
 To run the code, you need to install the following libraries: